tendermint/tendermint/docs/architecture/adr-045-abci-evidence.md

   currently](https://github.com/tendermint/tendermint/blob/c67154232ca8be8f5c21dff65d154127adc4f7bb/docs/spec/consensus/fork-detection.md)
   is via a centralized
-  monitor service that is trusted for liveness to aggregate data from current and past validators, but which produces a proof of misbehaviour (ie. via amnesia) that can be verified by anyone, including the blockchain.
+  monitor service that is trusted for liveness to aggregate data from current and past validators, but which produces a proof of misbehavior (ie. via amnesia) that can be verified by anyone, including the blockchain.
   Validators must submit all the votes they saw for the relevant consensus height to justify their precommits.
 This is quite specific to the Tendermint